5 lifestyle tips for a healthy tummy

-Smoking can weaken the muscle that controls the lower end of the oesophagus (gullet) and allow acid from the stomach to travel in the wrong direction back up the oesophagus, a process known as reflux.
+Smoking can weaken the muscle that controls the lower end of the food pipe and allow acid from the stomach to travel in the wrong direction back up, a process known as reflux.

-Reflux causes the symptoms of heartburn (a burning sensation in the chest) and can bring on or aggravate stomach ulcers and inflammatory conditions of the bowel.
+Reflux causes the symptoms of heartburn, and can bring on or aggravate stomach ulcers and inflammatory conditions of the bowel.